plone/mockup-training/install.rst

 - ``vagrant destroy``

     This command will destroy the virtual environment.
 Be aware that this will remove the entire virtual machine.
-Be careful and know, when you're using it.
+Be careful and know when you're using it.

 For additional reading, go to `Vagrant homepage <https://www.vagrantup.com/>`_.